magnoeasy/easybuilder/english.md

 ## WARNINGS⚠️

-In most components, the "Properties of Field" sections (General, Values, Behavior, Presentation, Intro, Others) will not be shown to avoid repetition of content.
+To avoid repetition of content, in most components the "Properties of Field" sections (General, Values, Behavior, Presentation, Intro, Others) wont be shown.

-So, to learn how to use these sections mentioned above, go to the tutorial of the "Textfield" component, because it will explain each section in detail.
+So, to learn how to use these sections mentioned above, go to the "Textfield" component tutorial, because it will explain each section in detail.

-However, you will have components showing the sections, because they will have different items and sections than the "Textfield" component.
+However, you will have components showing the sections, because they'll have different items and sections than the "Textfield" component.

-To learn how to use the "Events" section, go to the tutorials for the "Decimal" and "Button" components.
+To learn how to use the "Events" section, go to the tutorials of the "Decimal" and "Button" components.

-Always check if there is continuation of content on the next page, sometimes the image does not fit on the same page.
+Always check if there is continuation of content on the next page, sometimes the image doesn't fit on the same page.

 To perform the "Static Image", "Upload Image", and "File Upload" tutorials, you must have storage (Blob Container).